percona/pmm-doc/docs/quickstart.md

 Deepen your knowledge with the following topics:

-- [Configure](how-to/configure.md) Learn how to configure PMM via the interface.
+- [Configure](how-to/configure.md) - Learn how to configure PMM via the interface.
-- [Manage users](how-to/manage-users.md) - Learn how to manage in PMM.
+- [Manage users](how-to/manage-users.md) - Learn how to manage users in PMM.
 - [Roles and permissions](get-started/roles-and-permissions/index.md) - Learn more about roles and permissions in PMM.
-- [Backup and restore](get-started/backup/index.md) — Learn more about how backup and to restore data.
+- [Backup and restore](get-started/backup/index.md) — Learn how to backup and to restore data in PMM.